polterguy/polterguy.github.io/documentation/magic/index.md

 * __[fingerprintFormat]__ - Format of the fingerprint returned
 * __[keyType]__ - Type of key.
 Magic only supports RSA keys currently

 This endpoint can be invoked by anyone and does not require authentication.
+The endpoint requires no argument(s).

 #### GET magic/system/crypto/user-association

 This endpoint returns the username associated with the specified public cryptography key ID.
 The endpoint can only be invoked by a root account, and requires **[keyId]** as a query parameter, being the ID of the public key as taken from the `crypto_keys` table from your magic database.
+The endpoint requires the following query arguments(s).

+* __[keyId]__ - Id of public key as persisted into your _"crypto_keys"_ database table

 ### Diagnostic endpoints